Authentication Overview

 Generate or Find Your API Key

 In the Zapier Integration tab, you can generate a new API key or view your existing key.
-If
+If you generate a new key, you may be asked to name it for easy identification (for example, “KIMP API Key”).

 3